hzh0509/EasyHomePage/contents/abilities/ability4.md

 ---

-date: '2024-01'
+date: '2024-06-02'
-Title: '运营管理'
+Title: 'Chef'
 icon: 'bi-people'

 ---

-结合数据和用户数据，制定和管理运营策略，提升用户体验和产品价值。
+Tinkering with some Chinese cuisine at home, Hunan cuisine being the favorite.